By Dr. Arturo Osorio

 - More access to health care.

-Patients may also decide to have a procedure or enter treatment away from the prying eyes of family and neighbors.
+Patients may also decide to have a procedure or enter treatment away from the prying eyes of family and neighbours.

 As an example, those seeking substance abuse and Substance Use Disorder treatment may find comfort in removing themselves from the environment they live in, so they can focus better in another location.
 Giving the chance to stick with a program and be more successful in completing it.